anandray/web3-eg/README.md

 ## IN PROGRESS

-This repository contains the example scripts for the Web3.js documentation, severall starter projects and an examples of Web3.js modules.
+This repository contains the example scripts for the Web3.js documentation, severall starter projects and Web3.js example modules.

 ## Contents